 I am a huge 5D fan and have waited a long time for this release.
 Like I said earlier, maybe I wanted or expected too much but in a fast moving world (where even the cameras on Smartphones produce incredible footage from a host of funky features), I hoped Canon would make the 5D Mark IV all things to all men (and women of course ; )

-If you live in the USA and are a stills photographer first and foremost, the Canon EOS 5D Mark IV is a beautiful DSLR packed full of great features (as long as the image quality is up to par which I am sure it will be).
+If you live in the USA and are a stills photographer, the Canon EOS 5D Mark IV is great.
+It is a beautiful DSLR packed full of great features (as long as the image quality is up to par which I am sure it will be).

 If you live in the UK and are a stills photographer that can either travel to the US or get a relative to buy it for you...or if you don't mind the cost, it is a great camera and a worthy upgrade even from the Mark III.

-If you are like me, anywhere in the world, and have introduced video into your workflow with big clients who have high expectations, there are better alternatives with regards to video.
+If you are like me and have introduced video into your workflow with big clients who have high expectations, there are better alternatives with regards to video.
 However, the more I read about the still photography, the more I am warming to this camera.

-Me, for stills I have been seriously thinking about getting either the full frame 50mp Canon EOS 5DSR for £2,275 including shipping or the full frame Sony A7R II for £2,400 which has amazing 4K video too, and the “about to be released” Panasonic GH5 for high end 4K video which will be around £1300.
+Me, for stills I have been seriously thinking about getting either the full frame 50mp Canon EOS 5DSR for £2,275.
+That includes shipping.
+Or the full frame Sony A7R II for £2,400 which has amazing 4K video too.
+Then there's the "about to be released" Panasonic GH5 (now released) for high end 4K video which will be around £1300.